Houshang Zarif

-Houshang Zarif (هوشنگ ظریف, also Romanized as "Hūshang Zarīf"; December 7, 1938 – March 7, 2020) was a master of tar and Persian classical music.
+Houshang Zarif (هوشنگ ظریف, also romanized as "Hūshang Zarīf"; December 7, 1938 – March 7, 2020) was an Iranian master of tar and Persian traditional music.

 Biography and career

-Houshang Zarif was born in 1938 in Tehran.
+Houshang Zarif was born on December 7, 1938 in Tehran.
 He was a graduate of the Persian National Music Conservatory in Tehran; where he studied tar with Mousa Maroufi.
 Zarif worked with the Fine Arts Administration Orchestra, conducted by Hossein Dehlavi in the 1950s and was the professor of tar at the National Conservatory for several years; Hossein Alizadeh was among his pupils.

-Zarif died in Tehran on 7 March 2020.
+Zarif died in Tehran on 7 March 2020, aged 81.